Track-Based Triggers for Exotic Signatures: Comparison of tracking parameters

-Event-level efficiencies as a function of the minimum track \pt threshold and BSM parent mass is shown for several different models in Figure~\ref{fig:pt_comparisons}.
-The \pt threshold has a small effect on the direct detection of stable charged particles, and is not considered here.
-For this comparison, the Higgs portal trigger selection is loosened to consider an event accepted if two, rather than five, tracks are successfully reconstructed: this adjustment makes the selection identical to the stau selection and the two plots are therefore directly comparable.
+Event-level efficiencies as a function of the minimum track \pt threshold and BSM parent mass are shown for several different models in Figure~\ref{fig:pt_comparisons}.
+The \pt threshold has a negligible effect on the direct detection of most stable charged particles, and is not considered here.
+For this comparison, the Higgs portal trigger selection is loosened to consider an event accepted if at least two, rather than five, tracks are successfully reconstructed.
+This adjustment makes the two selections identical and the results directly comparable.

-Displaced leptons, like heavy stable charged particles, are relatively robust to the \pt threshold, though efficiencies would drop below 50\% for the lightest staus with a \pt$ > 10$ GeV requirement.
-The \pt threshold has a much greater effect on the Higgs portal efficiencies, where the tracks from the hadronic decays of the LLP child particles are usually quite soft.
-Thresholds above 2 GeV would reduce the efficiency of even this two-track trigger to below 20\% for all Higgs portal scalar masses.
-The largest impact of the \pt threshold is on SUEPs, where all masses have negligible efficiency for \pt$ \geq 2$ GeV.
+Displaced leptons, like heavy stable charged particles, are relatively robust to the \pt threshold, though efficiencies would drop below $50\%$ for the lightest staus with a \pt$ > 10$ GeV requirement.
+The \pt threshold has a larger effect on the Higgs portal scenario, where the hadronic decay products are usually softer.
+Thresholds above 2 GeV would reduce the efficiency of even this two-track trigger to below $20\%$ for all Higgs portal scalar masses.
+The largest impact of the \pt threshold is on the SUEP signature, where all masses have negligible efficiency for $\pt \geq 2$~GeV.

-Since the reconstruction for prompt and displaced tracks is likely to be controlled and parameterized separately in most systems, it may be possible to have a lower \pt threshold for prompt track reconstruction than for displaced track reconstruction.
-This would enable triggering for SUEP models, where this parameter is most necessary, with a lower threshold than a displaced track trigger would have access to.
-Nonetheless, the \pt threshold for displaced tracks would still need to be on the order of 2 to 3 GeV to achieve significant efficiency for the Higgs portal model.
+In most systems the reconstruction for prompt and displaced tracks is likely to be controlled and parameterized separately.
+In these cases, it may be possible to set a lower \pt threshold for prompt track reconstruction than for displaced tracks.
+This would enable triggering on prompt SUEP scenarios, where a low momentum requirement is the most essential.
+However, the \pt threshold for displaced tracks would still need to be on the order of $2$ to $3$~GeV to achieve significant efficiency for the Higgs portal model.

 It should be noted that while the minimum track reconstruction \pt threshold should be kept as low as possible within the balance of other factors, individual triggers tuned for particular BSM scenarios may benefit from using a much higher minimum \pt requirement to suppress background.
-For example, the efficiency for detection of HSCPs was found to be nearly independent of minimum track \pt for cut values up to 100 GeV.
+For example, the efficiency for detection of HSCPs was found to be nearly independent of minimum track \pt for cut values up to $100$~GeV.